crockevin/get-fitter/README.md

     MIT, https://opensource.org/licenses/MIT
 ## Testing

-  open the url, sing up and choose from a list of options
+  open the url, sign up and choose from a list of options

 ## Colab